garbit/lottie-web-vue/README.md

 <br />

 ## Playback Methods
 You can call animation playback methods directly on the component if you wish to trigger playback on an event (i.e. when a user clicks the button, play the animation).
-You need to use the `this.$refs` syntax and give your `LottieAnimation` a `ref` id to call.
+You need to use the `this.$refs` syntax and give your LottieAnimation a `ref` id to use in the `this.$refs.[your-name-here]`.

 ```html
 <lottie-animation